The Final Few Moments

-For the first time in a long time, Robert’s night-owl wife went to bed early, and without saying goodnight.
+For the first time in a long time, Robert’s night-owl wife went to bed early.
 When Robert went upstairs to look for her she was asleep.
-He consoled himself with a tumbler of whiskey and he sat on the patio listening to the sharp chirp of crickets and the vibrating percussion of katydids.
+He consoled himself with a second drink and he sat on the patio listening to the sharp chirp of crickets and the vibrating percussion of katydids.

 Robert sat beside his wife.

 “It’s going to be okay,” he said.

 “I know.
 It just isn’t yet.”
 She sounded so fatalistic, so down.
 At that moment he had a dark premonition of Sasha deteriorating, sinking into permanent despondency.
 Despite her generally upbeat demeanor, and her recent enthusiasm for returning to work, she’d suffered several minor bouts of melancholy over the years, nothing serious, but she was susceptible, and those had been some of the most difficult times for Robert, because although he made an effort to be sympathetic and encouraging, and he tried to be the supportive husband that his wife loved, he could work no magic to help revive Sasha during her down periods, and Robert wasn’t good at being helpless.
 He was good at solving problems, but he couldn’t solve Sasha’s black moods, and they seemed to becoming more frequent and lasting longer, and he feared they mostly had to do with him.

 He took her hand in his and kissed her fingertips.
 “What do you say we go back to bed?”